ga-wdi-boston/rails-api-bdd/README.md

 Unit tests drive implementation and break more often, but they're smaller in scale and faster to execute.
 Unit tests test developer experience.
-Unit tests don't break down the problem into smaller, they give you the confidence that the smallest pieces work as expected.
+Unit tests don't break down the problem into smaller pieces, they give you the confidence that the smallest pieces work as expected.
 Unit tests document your code base.

 Both of these tests provide *documentation* of your code.
 Writing tests makes refactoring easy because we can change one thing and see how it affects the